SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 The public object graph around those responsibilities is also separate:

 - `WebGPUEnvironment` handles explicit support probes
-- `WebGPUWindow`, `WebGPUExternalSurface`, and `WebGPURenderTarget` are the public target constructors; `WebGPUNativeSurfaceFactory` remains the low-level interop escape hatch for caller-owned textures
+- `WebGPUWindow`, `WebGPUExternalSurface`, and `WebGPURenderTarget` are the public target constructors
 - `DrawingCanvas` hands prepared `DrawingCommandBatch` ranges to the backend

 ## The Backend Boundary